 Type – Here you get to select which of Google’s ad networks you’d like to use.
 In this guide we’ll focus on the search network only.

 Networks – here you can decide if you want to include Google’s search partners.
 For your first campaign, unselect this option.
 Doing so will ensure your ads only appear in Google’s search results.
-We’ll look at making use of other search networks in a future post.

 Location – This is crucial – make sure you’re ads can only be seen by people who can do business with you.
 So if you’re a plumber who covers a number of postcode areas, only target those postcodes.
 However, if you’re a business that sells a product online and ships across the UK, target the whole of the UK.